Dayton man accused of coercing boy to send nude images

 Photos of the victim were found on the devices, as well as videos of boys engaged in sex acts, according to a court affidavit.

-A warrant was issued Tuesday morning for Kent's arrest, according to court records.
+Kent was arrested Tuesday morning in Dayton, according to jail booking records.